acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc2-dc_environmental_monitoring-small_data/README.md

 # Use Case 2: Data center environmental monitoring (small data)

-Monitoring of a data center environmental measures expressede in SenML standard.
+Monitoring of a data center environmental measures expressed in SenML standard.

 ## Use Case reference:
 - Small dataset (100 records)